 Existing HVAC systems in a building are replaced with a new distributed GSHP system, which provides independent climate control in each thermal zone of a building without using any supplemental heating or cooling system

-The rated heating and cooling coefficients of performance of the GSHP unit are 4.0 and 6.5, respectively
+The rated heating and cooling coefficients of performance of the GSHP unit are 4.0 and 6.5, respectively.
+The EnergyPlus program auto-sizes and simulates water-to-air heat pumps of distributed GSHP systems.
+The entering water temperature of the heat pump is from the supply water temperature of GHE so the impact of GHE supply temperature on the heat pump efficiency is modeled in annual simulations.

 A VBGHE with boreholes laid out in a square of a near-square field with 6.1 m bore spacing is sized to maintain the leaving fluid temperature of the VBGHE between 1°C and 35°C year-round